chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/node-information-metadata.png" alt="Node Information & Metadata">}}

+The next section of the page contains two options:

+- Details
+- Run List

+##### Details

-The next section of the page is the details section to view or update the node environment.
-The drop down menu consists of the list of environment created in the chef server.
+The **Details** section lets you view and update the node environment.
+The drop-down menu consists of the list of environments created in the chef server.
 You can select any one environment for the selected node.

 To select the environment: